Set SharePoint site permissions

 Open your project portal.

 Choose Share, and add users or user groups to the appropriate SharePoint groups.

-- To add users who will require minimal access to the project, choose Readers.
+- To add users who require minimal access to the project, choose Readers.

-- To add users who will contribute fully to this project, choose Contributors.
+- To add users who contribute fully to this project, choose Contributors.

-- To add users who will act as project leads, choose Full Control.
+- To add users who act as project leads, choose Full Control.